Chainsaws - Basic Saw Operations

 - Never take your eyes off a falling tree.
 Wait 30 seconds to allow debris to settle once the tree is on the ground.

 - If the tree has large buttress roots, remove pieces by first cutting vertically downward and then cutting horizontally.
-This will make the tree trunk more "cylindrical" and make it easier to select the direction of fall.
+These cuts will make the tree trunk more "cylindrical" and make it easier to select the direction of fall.

 - Prepare a felling notch (also called a directional or front notch) that is perpendicular to the direction of fall.